Nico Minardos: Personal life

-He was born Nicholas Minardos in Greece and emigrated to the United States permanently in 1954; he became a naturalized citizen in 1960.
+Nicholas Minardos was born in Greece and emigrated to the United States permanently in 1954; he became a naturalized citizen in 1960.
 Minardos was married twice, first briefly in the mid-1950s to the former Deborah Jean Smith (sometimes incorrectly referred to as Deborah Ann Montgomery).
 There were no children from that marriage.
 Two years after the divorce, Deborah married the legendary actor Tyrone Power, and after he died, producer Arthur Loew Jr. Minardos remarried in 1965.
 He and his wife Julie had two children together, a son named George and a daughter named Nina.
 Minardos reputedly lived with the actress Marilyn Monroe in the 1950s and with the actress/dancer Juliet Prowse.

 Notable events

 On September 28, 1966, Minardos, who was co-starring with actor Eric Fleming in an MGM-TV movie filming on location in Peru to be titled Selva Alta (High Jungle), was involved in a canoeing mishap on the Huallaga River in which Fleming drowned.
 Minardos, a strong swimmer, was unable to rescue Fleming from the rapids and only barely survived himself.
 Fleming's body was swept away in the turbulent waters and was only found three days later.